Guide

 nylas: command not found

 The Manus sandbox sometimes resets environment variables between shell invocations, dropping the install directory from PATH.
 The binary still exists at ~/.config/nylas/bin/nylas — it just isn't reachable.
-Re-run the install or add the directory to PATH manually:
+Add the directory to PATH manually:

 export PATH="$PATH:$HOME/.config/nylas/bin"Authentication errors